-Many in the community refused to believe Candy Montgomery‘s tale of self-defense and believe she got away with cold-blooded murder.
+Many in the community refused to believe Candy Montgomery‘s tale of self-defense and think she got away with cold-blooded murder.

-Candy had testified Betty confronted her with proof of the affair but a handwritten letter written by Betty to her parents just days before her murder mentions her “good friend Candy Montgomery.”
-And Allan Gore said his wife never confronted him with the affair or gave any indication of knowing the morning of his departure.
+Candy had testified Betty confronted her with proof of the affair, but a handwritten letter written by Betty to her parents just days before her murder mentions her “good friend Candy Montgomery.”
+And Allan Gore said his wife never confronted him about the affair or gave any indication of knowing about it the morning of his departure.